 What do we mean by a cat chattering?

-Chirping, twittering or chattering – this behaviour might look unusual, but it is something most cat owners will recognise.
+Chirping, twittering, or chattering – this behavior might look unusual, but it is something most cat owners will recognize.
 Chattering almost always happens when a kitty can see, but can’t reach, a creature on which cats usually prey.
-It is as common in inside cats and kitties who are allowed to roam outside.
+It is as common in inside cats as kitties who are allowed to roam outside.

 Chattering seems to be triggered by a predator-prey instinct, but why does it take such a peculiar form?
 And only when a cat can see but not reach its prey?

 See some intriguing examples of cats chattering in the video below!